-In doing so, you can go long or short on your chosen stock, apply leverage of up to 1:5, and best of all – your profits will be exempt from capital gains tax.
+In doing so, you can go long or short on your chosen stock, apply leverage of up to 1:5, and your profits will be exempt from capital gains tax.
 In this guide, we cover the ins and outs of how Spread Betting Shares UK works and how you can get started with a commission-free trade today.

 In This Guide

 The main concept of spread betting on shares UK can be a bit confusing at first glance – which is why we suggest reading our guide in full.
-If, however, you’re strapped for time – check out the quickfire step-by-step guide outlined below.
+In summary:

 In the sections below, we explore how the above spread betting shares UK example works in much more detail.

 The main premise with spread betting shares UK is that you need to decide whether you think your chosen stock will increase or decrease in price